plblum/jivs/docs/assets/Learning-Diagram-Specifications.md

 ### Relationships

-* UI Input supplies a Text Value to the FieldValueHost.
+* UI Input supplies a Text Value to the `FieldValueHost`.
-* FieldValueHost participates in the ValueHostsManager.
+* The `FieldValueHost` participates in the `ValueHostsManager`.
-* ValueHostsManager reports validation callbacks toward the UI.
+* `ValueHostsManager` validation callbacks report changes toward the UI.
-* FieldValueHost reports value and field callbacks toward the UI.
+* `FieldValueHost` value and field callbacks report changes toward the UI.

 ### Emphasis

 * This is a summary diagram, not a detailed implementation diagram.
 * Values enter through a `FieldValueHost`.
 * Manager-level validation callbacks originate with the `ValueHostsManager`.
-* Value- and field-specific callbacks originate with the `FieldValueHost`.
+* Field-specific callbacks originate from field-related Jivs activity.
-* The arrows terminating at UI represent application code reacting to callbacks; they must not imply that Jivs directly manipulates the UI.
+* Arrows terminating at UI represent application code reacting to callbacks.
+* They must not imply that Jivs directly manipulates UI elements.
+* Application glue is deliberately omitted.
+* `Building_Client_Validation_UI.md` later expands validation-state delivery into:
+  * a Jivs callback;
+  * a Dispatcher Function;
+  * an interested UI consumer;
+  * its Presentation Function.
+* Do not add that detailed chain here; this diagram intentionally precedes it.
 * The UI framework remains outside Jivs.
-* Keep initialization and submission outside this diagram; those belong in `Managing_the_Client_Form_Lifecycle.md`.
+* Keep initialization and submission outside this diagram.
-* This diagram closes the interactive-connection portion of the learning sequence.

 ### Reader takeaway

-The Client supplies values through `FieldValueHost`s, while field-level and manager-level callbacks provide the information application code needs to keep the UI synchronized with Jivs.
+The client supplies values to Jivs through `FieldValueHost`s, while Jivs callbacks provide the information application code needs to keep the UI synchronized.

 ### Current representation

 Mermaid flowchart.

 Orientation: left-to-right.

+---

 # Submitting_the_Client_Form.md

 ## Submit Diagram 1 — Submission Stages